Information for Authors

 8000 words maximum for original articles.

-3500 words maximum for discussion or critical notes.
+3500 words maximum for discussions or critical notes.

 Abstract of about 250 words.